pfrilling/oktasdk-php/docs/files/Resource/User.php.txt

     }

     /**
-     * Generates a one-time token (OTT) that can be used to reset a user’s
+     * Generates a one-time token (OTT) that can be used to reset a user's
      * password.
 The OTT link can be automatically emailed to the user or
      * returned to the API caller and distributed using a custom flow.
      *